drduh/YubiKey-Guide/README.md

 ## Transfer keys

-This is a one-way operation only.
-Make sure you've made a backup before proceeding!
+Transfering keys to YubiKey is a one-way operation only: make sure you've made a backup before proceeding!

     $ gpg --edit-key 0x47FE984F98EE7407
-    gpg (GnuPG) 1.4.18; Copyright (C) 2014 Free Software Foundation, Inc.
-    This is free software: you are free to change and redistribute it.
-    There is NO WARRANTY, to the extent permitted by law.

     Secret key is available.